 Flammability: Flammable.
 Explosive in presence of oxidizing materials.

 Flash Point: CLOSED CUP: 160°C (320°F).

 Auto Ignition Temperature: 370°C (698°F)

 Extinguishing Media: Use Water, dry chemical powder, alcohol foam, water spray or fog.
-Cool containing vessels with water jet in order to prevent pressure build-up, auto-ignition or explosion.
+Cool containing vessels with water jet to prevent pressure build-up, auto-ignition, or explosion.

 Section 6 - Accidental Release Measures

-Spills/Leaks: Use proper personal protective equipment.
+Methods and materials used for containment Cleanup procedures and Storage: Contain spilled material.
+Cover with an inert, non-combustible absorbent material, (e.g. sand, earth, diatomaceous earth, vermiculite).
+Vacuum or sweep-up and remove to an approved disposal container.
+Use proper personal protective equipment.
 Restrict unprotected personnel from the area.
 Remove all ignition sources and ventilate area.
-Contain the spill with sand or other inert absorbent material, neutralize with sodium bicarbonate or calcium hydroxide, and deposit in a sealed bag or container.
 Use water spray to dilute spill to a non-flammable mixture.
 Avoid runoff into storm sewers and ditches which lead to waterways.
 Wash area with soap and water.
 Use water spray to disperse the gas/vapor.